klojang4j/klojang-check/README.md

 Check.that(length).is(lte(), maxLen, "length must be <= ${obj} (was ${arg})");
 ```

-Note that the above error message contains message arguments, but you don't need to
+The above error message contains message arguments, but you don't need to provide them
-provide them yourself.
+yourself.

 ### Throwing a Custom Exception